 If you chose to use the Archaeological Short Report format, please note that all of the fields must be filled in and that handwritten forms will not be accepted.
 Incomplete or inaccurate forms will be returned to the submitter without comment.
 Additionally, upon review, the form may also be returned to the submitter with the request that a full written report be provided.

 Staying informed in the field

-- Archaeology News is a free monthly e-newsletter on Indiana Archaeology.
+- Archaeology News is a free quarterly e-newsletter on Indiana Archaeology.

 - Sign up for Eavesdropping, the Division's quarterly e-newsletter.

 - Participate in Indiana Archaeology Month.
 This is a great way to become more involved in archaeology in our state.

 - Become familiar with the laws which protect archaeological sites in Indiana.

 - Read the archaeological publications available from our office.